 If this doesn't work you first need to click

-Extensions / Settings / Install Template Keybindings.
+Edit / Settings / Install Template Keybindings.

 There is also an

-Auto Fit Rotamer button
+Auto Fit Rotamer button in the refinement toolbar

 that will try to pick the closest rotamer and then refine it automatically.